Skip to main content

 Testosterone’s Influence on Adipocyte Fate

-Testosterone’s effect on is also rooted in cellular-level programming.
+Testosterone’s effect on body composition is also rooted in cellular-level programming.
 It directly influences the fate of mesenchymal stem cells, which are multipotent cells that can differentiate into various cell types, including muscle cells (myocytes) and fat cells (adipocytes).
 Testosterone promotes myogenic differentiation, pushing these precursor cells to become muscle.

 Concurrently, it inhibits adipogenic differentiation, preventing them from becoming fat cells.
 This action helps build a more metabolically active body composition from the ground up.
 Furthermore, in mature adipocytes, testosterone has been shown to increase lipolysis (the breakdown and release of stored fat) and inhibit lipid uptake, further preventing the expansion of fat mass.
 The decline of this multifaceted signaling contributes directly to the shift towards a higher body fat percentage and lower muscle mass seen in male hypogonadism.